 When propane gets cold—and especially when the fuel is cold and the level in your tank is low—it will burn sluggishly.
 Try keeping propane tanks in the garage (not in the house) or in a well-ventilated area where it’s a couple of degrees warmer right up until grilling time.

 Keep the grill lid on.
 No matter what kind of flame you grill over, every time you lift the lid you’re letting all that precious heat escape.

 Cooking time increases when grilling in winter.
 A hamburger, for instance, may take two minutes per side to sear followed by five to six minutes per side to cook through.

 Keep the fire burning.
 You will probably need twice as much charcoal in winter to maintain cooking temperatures.
 To do this, use a charcoal chimney and fire up a second batch of coals to keep on hand, adding fresh briquettes to the fire (using a pair of heavy-duty tongs) when the grill temperature begins to cool.

 For a covered grill without a built-in temperature gauge, open the lid vent slightly and insert a grill thermometer.
-To check temperature by feel (the old fashioned way), cautiously hold your hand 3 to 4 inches above the grate of an uncovered grill.
+To check the temperature by feel (the old-fashioned way), cautiously hold your hand 3 to 4 inches above the grate of an uncovered grill.
 Count the number of seconds you can hold your hand in this position before the heat forces you to pull it away: